samanthatarrice/bobs_search_and_paint/README.md

 # bobs_search_and_paint

 TO DO:
-- fix issue where findItem() function stops working after user exits out of paiting first time
+- change site so everything fits the height of user screens in mobile (figure out how to change size in js for mobile)
 - make TV bigger on smaller widths
 - make fonts and icons bigger for smaller screens
 - make image file sizes smaller